AntonStoeckl/dynamic-streams-eventstore-go/README.md

 #### Currently missing

 The _OccurredAt_ timestamp is currently created in the DB, this should be passed in from the application.
+The table name (_events_) is currently hardcoded in the postgres engine implementation.
 More storage engines, like MongoDB, might follow ...

 ### Running the tests